RetractedShark2/Duck-coding-language-/README.md

 msg me if u have any requests @ RetractedShark2#7833 on Discord (Ill probs link it if I can)

 Check The Releases If u want the newest version, IDK how to use github tbh.

+Note: I rewrite da language bcuz bored & also it bad to uze :)))) ill probably be out ltr tonite